Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Flinders Park has 22 operational public transport stops, all of which are bus stops.
-These stops are served by 25 different routes that collectively facilitate 1,488 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically situated 197 meters from the nearest stop.
-As a predominantly residential zone, most commuting is outward-bound.
-Cars remain the primary mode of transportation at 87%, while buses account for 7%.
+These stops are served by 25 unique routes, offering a total of 1,488 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically residing 197 meters from the nearest stop.
+Primarily residential, most commuters travel outward.
+Cars remain the primary mode of transport at 87%, while buses account for 7%.
 On average, there are 1.5 vehicles per dwelling.

 According to the 2021 Census, only 10.7% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 212 trips per day, equating to approximately 67 weekly trips per stop.
+Across all routes, service frequency averages 212 trips daily, equating to approximately 67 weekly trips per individual stop.

 Frequently Asked Questions - Transport